 Losses were partially offset by economic activity in health care, pent-up demand for goods and services and, in most but not all cases, government stimulus spending.

 The CARES Act and three other rounds of stimulus enacted by Congress in 2020 helped alleviate some of the losses in economic growth due to the pandemic, study authors found.
-However, the American Rescue Plan, a $1.9 billion stimulus package signed in early 2021, had the opposite effect by crowding out private investment, which occurs when rising public-sector spending drives down private-sector investment.
+However, the American Rescue Plan, a $1.9 trillion stimulus package signed in early 2021, had the opposite effect by crowding out private investment, which occurs when rising public-sector spending drives down private-sector investment.

 Additionally, deferred tax obligations enacted to stimulate the economy during the early stimulus rounds and coming due in 2022 and 2023 leave businesses with fewer funds for private investment.